sit215-high-achievers/knightsTour/README.md

 The output will be an NxN grid of integers representing the board.
 Each number on the board indicates the order of moves, with 1 as the starting position.

+knightsTour.py is a simplified version of the c++ code containing a more readable version of the core algorithm.